-10. As per the constitution, Tonga does not have any state religion.
+10. As per the constitution, the country does not have any state religion.

 11. The Free Wesleyan Church of Tonga is the largest and state church of Tonga.

-12. The main economy of the country depends on remittance send by the people working in foreign countries.
-Nearly double the number of the countries population living in different countries like the U.S, New Zealand and Australia.
+12. The main economy of the country depends on remittance, send by their people working in foreign countries.
+Nearly double of the country’s population living in different countries like the U.S, New Zealand and Australia.